New Year Special: 7 Financial Resolution for 2021

 You can consider it as an extended part of the above resolution.
 It can also act as a motivator for some people.
 By knowing where one stands today one can carve out their path to be a high net worth individual over the due course.

 Read Financial Books

 Investing in financial books written by 'Benjamin Graham' and 'Philip.
 A. Fisher' can teach you how markets function and how concepts like value-investing, can help in wealth creation.

 Books like 'Rich Dad, Poor Dad' by Robert Kyosaki can give you a good start as it would introduce you to complex ideas in an understandable fashion.
 Once you develop the taste, then you can pick up books like 'Security Analysis' and 'Intelligent Investor' by Benjamin Graham.

 Manage Your Debt and Improve Your Credit Score

 No, I am not talking about the home loan here as you know it has tax benefits.
-Organize your debt obligations and pay off the once that have the highest interest rates (credit card loans).
+Organize your debt obligations and pay off the ones that have the highest interest rates (credit card loans).
 In such a case, you can consider debt consolidation and refinance as a rescue option.

 If you owe more than you earn, then it's only sensible to sell your investments and use the capital to pay off your debt.
-Reducing the debt obligation can help you to improve your credit score.
+Reducing debt obligation can help you to improve your credit score.
 A healthy Credit score will make you eligible for low-interest loans in future.